 Another study by Fortes et al. (2010) compared the nutritional value of broken rice, sorghum, high oil corn, corn germ, rice bran and millet.
-The ingredient composition of the reference diet (g/kg, as-fed basis) was: 667.7g of corn; 178g of poultry by-product meal; 62.1g of corn gluten meal

-(600g crude protein/kg); 36g of poultry fat; 30.4g of dried hydrolyzed bovine liver; 13.3g of dicalcium phosphate; 3.4g of calcium carbonate; 5.6g of vitamin and mineral premix; and 3.6g of sodium chloride.
+The ingredient composition of the reference diet (g/kg, as-fed basis) was: 667.7g of corn; 178g of poultry by-product meal; 62.1g of corn gluten meal (600g crude protein/kg); 36g of poultry fat; 30.4g of dried hydrolyzed bovine liver; 13.3g of dicalcium phosphate; 3.4g of calcium carbonate; 5.6g of vitamin and mineral premix; and 3.6g of sodium chloride.
 For each of the test diets, 700g of the reference diet and 300g of the test ingredient were combined.
 The total dry matter, protein and starch digestibility was higher for the reference diet, the high oil corn, sorghum, millet and broken rice diets.
 Sorghum showed a similar metabolizable energy (ME; MJ/kg, as-fed basis) compared to the high oil corn, millet and broken rice, and were lower than the corn germ diet.
 Production of feces was similar for the sorghum, high oil corn, broken rice, millet, corn germ and rice bran.
 Overall, for dogs, sorghum, high oil corn, broken rice and millet had a better digestibility and greater metabolizable energy than wheat bran, corn germ and rice bran.

-A study by Aldrich (2015), using three sorghum dry dog food diets manufactured with different sorghum fractions (whole sorghum - WSD, flour - FD, enriched mill-feed - MF) and a control sample (CD) containing rice, corn and wheat, observed that the dry matter digestibility was similar 92.0 percent, respectively).
+A study by Aldrich (2015), using three sorghum dry dog food diets manufactured with different sorghum fractions (whole sorghum - WSD, flour - FD, enriched mill-feed - MF) and a control sample (CD) containing rice, corn and wheat, observed that the dry matter digestibility was similar for CD and WSD and just slightly less than that for FD (89.9, 88.9 vs. 92.0 percent, respectively).
 The MF diet dry matter digestibility was the lowest among samples (78.5 percent).
 Organic matter, energy and crude protein digestibility followed a similar pattern.
 The sorghum flour diet (FD) provided a slight improvement to digestion coefficients, and the author suggests that this might represent the opportunity for new uses for easyto-digest products.
-The MF diet showed the highest amount of wet feces for the FD diet.
-The amount observed for the MF diet was almost three times higher than that of FD (95.4 vs. 32.6 g/d).
+The MF diet showed the highest amount of wet feces excreted followed by WSD, then CD, and the lowest amount was observed for the FD diet.
+The amount observed for the MF diet was almost three times higher than that of FD (95.4 vs. 32.6 q/d).
 The number of defecations per day was similar among the CD, WSD and FD diets, and each fewer incidence than MF.
 With more feces excreted daily and more defecations per day one may suspect a higher moisture level and perhaps softer stools.
 However, the MF had the highest fecal scores (3.91 on a 5-point scale in which 4 is firm dry feces).
 The CD was the lowest fecal score and differed from that of WSD and FD.

 Murray et al. (1999) observed a reduced protein digestibility when replacing corn-based diets (crude protein digestion 86.5 percent) with sorghum diets (Total Tract Digestion - TTD 83.3 percent).
 In this study, the rice-based diet (TTD 84.9 percent) was comparable to both corn and sorghum diets for this parameter.
 The sorghum, corn and rice diets had 44.2 percent, 43.6 percent and 44.1 percent, respectively, of the specific starch inclusion.
 A study by Twomey et al. (2002) found a lower protein digestibility of sorghum diets (0.85 protein digestibility coefficient) and corn (0.83) when compared to rice (0.87), with sorghum having a higher protein digestibility compared to corn.
 The inclusion rate for the different starch sources was 49 percent for rice, 51 percent for corn and 46.1 percent for sorghum.